 While this is beneficial for certain projects, it’s also the biggest downside for green wood.

-Secondly, green lumber can be challenging to paint or stain because if you paint them, it can cause discoloration and gaps after drying.
+Firstly, it is always prone to splitting, warping, and getting cracks as it dries and shrinks.
+Secondly, it can be challenging to paint or stain because if you paint it, it can cause discoloration and gaps after drying.

 3 Ways to Keep Green Wood from Splitting